PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 ## Grid Query Builder

-The Grid Query Builder is responsible of building the right query to retrieve the data according to the Grid definition and Search filters that come from the user request.
+The Grid Query Builder is responsible of building the right query to retrieve the data according to the Grid definition and Search filters that come from the User request.

 This is the related interface: